datopian/flowershow/site/content/docs/blog.md

 ---
 title: Blog support
-created: 2022-10-10
 ---

-Apart from the `Page` document type, which Flowershow uses for all your fs content files by default, you can also use the `Blog` type for your blog posts.
+Apart from the `Page` document type, which Flowershow uses for all your content files by default, you can also use the `Blog` type for your blog posts.
 This way you'll be able to fetch and display them on any of your pages by using our `BlogsList` component (or you can create a custom one).

 ## Marking files as `Blog`